 Federal Aviation Administration (FAA), DOT.

-This action revokes the Bishop Nondirectional Radio Beacon (NDB) as an Alaskan low altitude reporting point.
-The FAA has determined that this reporting point should be removed from the National Airspace System (NAS), since the Bishop NDB was de-commissioned and is no longer used as a low altitude reporting point.
+This action revokes the HERRY as an Alaskan low altitude reporting point.
+The FAA has determined that this reporting point should be removed from the National Airspace System (NAS), since the HERRY is no longer used as a low altitude reporting point.

 FOR FURTHER INFORMATION CONTACT:

-Ken McElroy, Airspace and Rules, Office of System Operations and Safety, Federal Aviation Administration, 800 Independence Avenue, SW., Washington, DC 20591; telephone: (202) 267-8783.End Further Info End Preamble Start Supplemental Information
+Ken McElroy, Airspace and Rules, Office of System Operations Airspace and Aeronautical Information Management, Federal Aviation Administration, 800 Independence Avenue, SW., Washington, DC 20591; telephone: (202) 267-8783.End Further Info End Preamble Start Supplemental Information

-This action amends Title 14 Code of Federal Regulations (14 CFR) part 71 by revoking the Bishop NDB low altitude reporting point.
+This action amends Title 14 Code of Federal Regulations (14 CFR) part 71 by revoking the HERRY low altitude reporting point.
 Accordingly, since this action only involves a change in the legal description, notice and public procedure under 5 U.S.C.
 533(b) are unnecessary.

-Alaska low altitude reporting points are published in paragraph 7004 of FAA Order 7400.9O dated September 1, 2006, and effective September 15, 2006, which is incorporated by reference in 14 CFR 71.1.
+Alaskan low altitude reporting points are published in paragraph 7004 of FAA Order 7400.9P dated September 1, 2006, and effective September 15, 2006, which is incorporated by reference in 14 CFR 71.1.
 The low altitude reporting points listed in this document will be removed subsequently in the Order.